getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

 }
 ```

-This example will send a transaction `shopCheckout` to Sentry, the transaction will contain a `task` span that measures how long `processAndValidateShoppingCart` took.
+This example will send a transaction `shopCheckout` to Sentry.
+The transaction will contain a `task` span that measures how long `processAndValidateShoppingCart` took.
 Finally, the call to `transaction.finish()` will finish the transaction and send it to Sentry.

-#### Adding Additional Spans to the Transaction
+**Adding Additional Spans to the Transaction**

 The next example contains the implementation of the hypothetical `processItem ` function called from the code snippet in the previous section.
 Our SDK can determine if there is currently an open transaction and add to it all newly created spans as child operations.
 Keep in mind that each individual span needs to be manually finished; otherwise, that span will not show up in the transaction.